quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 QUIC version 1, the security considerations of {{RFC9000}} apply accordingly.
-Specifically, given that RESET_STREAM_AT frames indicate the offset up to which data is reliably transmitted, endpoints SHOULD remain vigilant against resource commitment and exhaustion attacks have to be taken even after sending or receiving RESET_STREAM_AT frames, until the stream states reach the terminal state.
+Specifically, given that RESET_STREAM_AT frames indicate the offset up to which data is reliably transmitted, endpoints SHOULD remain vigilant against resource commitment and exhaustion attacks even after sending or receiving RESET_STREAM_AT frames, until the stream reaches the terminal state.

 # IANA Considerations